Caroline Hanson Cresap1,2,3

 Copyright Notice

-She moved about 1815 to Eddyville, Caldwell Co., Kentucky, with her parents Edward Otho Cresap and Sarah Story Briscoe, traveling by flatboat on the Ohio and Cumberland Rivers.17,18 She was probably one of the two females under age 10 listed in the household of her mother's second husband, John Cobb, in the 1820 Federal Census of Eddyville, Caldwell Co., Kentucky.19 After the death of her father, her mother married John Cobb, who was appointed as her guardian 28 Aug 1820.20 She was probably one of the two females age 15 to 20 listed in the household of her father, John Cobb, in the 1830 Federal Census of Eddyville, Caldwell Co., Kentucky.21
+She was probably one of the two females under age 10 listed in the household of her mother's second husband, John Cobb, in the 1820 Federal Census of Eddyville, Caldwell Co., Kentucky.22 John was appointed guardian of her and her siblings 28 Aug 1820.23 She was probably the female age 15 to 20 listed in the household of her father, John Cobb, in the 1830 Federal Census of Eddyville, Caldwell Co., Kentucky.24

 According to family lore, after her husband's death, Caroline, not knowing much about business, asked her co-executor, Willis Benson Machen to sell her late husband's slaves and property in Graves Co.
 Supposedly he obtained $50,000 in gold coin from the proceeds, which she left on her bureau.
-Her son Hanson is then supposed to have spent much of it and then taken the rest to New Orleans where he was staying with her brother Hanson Briscoe Cresap.24
+Her son Hanson is then supposed to have spent much of it and then taken the rest to New Orleans where he was staying with her brother Hanson Briscoe Cresap.31

-Caroline appeared on the 1850 Federal Census of 2nd District, Caldwell Co., Kentucky, enumerated 28 Sep 1850, reporting ownership of two slaves, a 50-year-old female and a 12-year-old male.
-Her children Georgina, Eudorah, Hanson, Victoria, Sarah, Mary, Effie and Rebecca were listed as living with her.25,26 She appeared on the 1860 Federal Census of Eddyville, Lyon Co., Kentucky, in the household of her daughter Eudorah Hanson Mims and son-in-law Matthew Martin Lyon, reporting personal estate of $100, and 21-year-old male slave, who was blind.27,28 She appeared on the 1900 Federal Census of Clinton, Hickman Co., Kentucky, in the household of Mary Anapola Mims, her daughter.29
+She appeared on the 1860 Federal Census of Eddyville, Lyon Co., Kentucky, in the household of her daughter Eudorah and son-in-law Matthew Martin Lyon, reporting personal estate of $100, and 21-year-old male slave, who was blind.32,33 Caroline appeared on the 1900 Federal Census of Clinton, Hickman Co., Kentucky, in the household of her daughter Mary.34

 Children with John H. Mims: